ARTICLE CATEGORIES

 Matcha means “ground tea,” which is appropriate given its processing.
 When you consume most teas, you’re consuming just a tiny portion of the leaves.
 Whether you steep your tea in a bag or loose-leaf, you still end up discarding most of the leaf and a lot of health benefits.
 So the flavor of matcha green tea is much stronger than your standard steeped cup of green tea leaves.

 This also means you’re getting more amazing health benefits!
-Matcha is loaded with health-promoting compounds like catechin antioxidants, 1- theanine, and vitamins.
-Matcha is rich in powerful antioxidants, particularly catechins like EGCG, which may help support metabolic health and protect cells from oxidative damage.
+Matcha is loaded with health-promoting compounds like catechin antioxidants, L-theanine, chlorophyll, and plant nutrients.
+Matcha is especially rich in EGCG, the green tea catechin that researchers connect with antioxidant activity, metabolic support, and protection against oxidative stress.
+(1)

-The L-theanine present in matcha green tea powder helps to calm your nervous system, so you still get the energy boost but with less of the jitters or shakiness that people commonly associate with drinking lots of caffeine.
-The unique amino acid L-theanine in matcha promotes calm alertness by modulating brain function, reducing stress while boosting focus.
+The L-theanine present in matcha green tea powder helps calm the nervous system, so you still get the energy boost but with less of the jitters or shakiness that people commonly associate with drinking lots of caffeine.
+In human research, matcha and L-theanine have been connected with attention, work performance under stress, and cognitive support.
+(3, 5)

 Ceremonial vs. Culinary Grade Matcha

-- Culinary Grade Matcha uses more mature leaves, which may have a slightly different nutrient profile and a more robust flavor, making it suitable for cooking and baking.
+• Culinary Grade Matcha uses more mature leaves, which may have a stronger, more robust flavor.
+It is usually the better choice for baking, smoothies, sauces, and recipes with stronger ingredients.

 4 Reasons to Try Matcha Green Tea

-People have found that they can lose weight with matcha green tea by drinking just one cup a day!
-Especially when they add a drop (or two} of hunger-curbing and blood sugar-balancing essential oils like peppermint and cinnamon.
+People have found that they can lose weight with matcha green tea by drinking just one cup a day, especially when they add a drop or two of hunger-curbing and blood sugar-supporting essential oils like peppermint and cinnamon.
+Here’s the thing: matcha is not magic on its own.
+It works best as part of a bigger biblical health lifestyle that includes real food, movement, hydration, sleep, stress relief, and reducing toxic burden.

 Here are key reasons to try matcha and make a vegan morning latte: